raspberrypi/linux/Documentation/admin-guide/serial-console.rst

 Linux Serial Console
 ====================

-To use a serial port as console you need to compile the support into your kernel - by default it is not compiled in.
-For PC style serial ports it's the config option next to menu option:
+To use a serial port as a console you need to compile the support into your kernel - by default, it is not compiled in.
+For PC style serial ports it's the config option next to the menu option:

 :menuselection:`Character devices --> Serial drivers --> 8250/16550 and compatible serial support --> Console on 8250/16550 and compatible serial port`